 The Compensation Committee does not automatically grant equity to NEOs every year.
-The Compensation Committee takes into account the various factors outlined in the discussion of base salary above as well as the Company's financial performance and its impact on stockholder value and also analyzes existing NEO equity holdings and prior equity awards to take into account whether additional grants are appropriate and necessary to recalibrate the cash-equity balance of NEO compensation packages.
+The Compensation Committee takes into account the various factors outlined in the discussion of base salary above as well as the Company's financial performance and its impact on stockholder value and also analyzes existing NEO equity holdings and prior equity awards to take into account whether additional grants are appropriate and necessary to recalibrate the cashequity balance of NEO compensation packages.

 On June 15, 2017, the Compensation Committee granted our current NEOs (excluding Mr. Horowitz) stock options for our Class B common stock and shares of restricted stock under the 2012 Stock Plan (both with time-based vesting), based on the compensation review discussed above.
 The Compensation Committee determined the size of each NEO's equity grants based on a consideration of his existing stock ownership and outstanding equity grants awarded in prior years.
 Given their vesting schedules, we believe that these equity grants will help further motivate our management team to continue to focus on the long-term success of our business enterprise.
-You can find more information regarding these grants, including their vesting schedules, by referring to our Grant of Plan-Based Awards Table on page 11 and Outstanding Equity Awards at 2017 Fiscal Year-End Table on page 12.
+You can find more information regarding these grants, including their vesting schedules, by referring to our 2017 Grant of Plan-Based Awards Table on page 20 and Outstanding Equity Awards at 2017 Fiscal Year-End Table on page 21.
 Such equity awards are subject to double-trigger change in control acceleration in certain circumstances.
-For more information on this acceleration provision, please refer to page 14.
+For more information on this acceleration provision, refer to pages 22-25.

-Most equity awards for employees are tied to their annual performance reviews and are generally granted following the release of our fourth quarter financial results.
+Most equity awards for employees are tied to their annual performance reviews.
 We may occasionally make employee grants outside of that review process and such awards typically are granted as of the date the grant is approved.
 All new-hire awards have a grant date set to correspond to the date of hire.
 All options have an exercise price set at the closing market price of our Class B common stock on the grant date.